Azure/azure-powershell/src/CostManagement/docs/Invoke-AzCostManagementExecuteExport.md

 # Invoke-AzCostManagementExecuteExport

 ## SYNOPSIS
-The operation to execute a export.
+The operation to execute an export.

 ## SYNTAX